"The Ministry of Magic wishes you a pleasant day..."

 What Happened to the Mouse?: A pretty major character for 5 of the 7 books, we hear nothing at all of him in Book 7, even though Voldemort's coup of the Ministry would undeniably have affected him one way or another, since he still worked there.

 Written-In Absence: According to Robert Hardy, at least.
-Given what happens to Fudge in the books, it doesn't seem especially likely that he would have been in the last three movies anyway, but nevertheless Hardy claims he got written out due to being too old to insure.
+Given that Fudge appeared only briefly in Book 6 and not at all in Book 7, it doesn't seem especially likely that he would have been in the last three movies anyway, but nevertheless Hardy claims he got written out due to being too old to insure.

 The Head of the Department of International Magical Cooperation in the fourth book and one of the organizers and judges of the Triwizard Tournament.
 In the first Wizarding War, he was Head of the Department of Magical Law Enforcement and one of the main forces opposing Voldemort.
 However, he fell from grace in the public eye after sentencing his own son to Azkaban on the charges of being a Death Eater.
 He was right in doing so, though, as Barty, Jr. really was one of Voldemort's supporters and ends up killing him after using him as a pawn through most of the fourth book.